mrismanaziz/Reforestation/README.md

-## Why couldn't the lifeguard save the hippie?
-He was too far out, man.
+## What did the scarf say to the hat?
+You go on ahead, I am going to hang around a bit longer.